RhetTbull/osxphotos/README.md

 copyright      The copyright owner of the file contents.
 A string.
                (com.apple.metadata:kMDItemCopyright)

+creator        Application used to create the document content (for example
+               “Word”, “Pages”, and so on).
+A string.
+               (com.apple.metadata:kMDItemCreator)

 description    A description of the content of the resource.
 The description
                may include an abstract, table of contents, reference to a graphical representation of content or a free-text account of